Derald Ruttenberg

-Derald H. Ruttenberg (17 February 1916 – 19 September 2004) was a lawyer who became a deal maker, organizing large industrial mergers.
+Derald H. Ruttenberg (17 February 1916 – 19 September 2004) was an American lawyer and businessman who became a deal maker, organizing large industrial mergers.
 He arranged the merger of Studebaker and Worthington Corporation, and for some time ran the combined Studebaker-Worthington.
 He provided the financing for the Derald H. Ruttenberg Cancer Center at Mount Sinai Hospital, New York.

 Early years

-He was born on 17 February 1916 in Lafayette, Indiana.
+Ruttenberg was born on 17 February 1916 in Lafayette, Indiana.

 He studied philosophy at the University of Wisconsin, graduating in 1937.

 He went on to the Yale Law School where he earned an LL.B in 1940, then earned a business degree from the Harvard University Graduate School of Business in 1942.

 He served in the U.S. Air Force during World War II (1939–1945) and served in Europe in the U.S. Strategic Bombing Survey.

 He received an honorable discharge as a lieutenant in 1945.

 Early career

-After being discharged, he practiced law in Chicago.
+After leaving the military, Ruttenberg practiced law in Chicago.

 He then became owner of a number of privately held industrial companies in the American Midwest.

 He borrowed the money to make his purchases, using methods that foreshadowed leveraged buy-out firms.

 He avoided publicity and focused on basic industries where he saw hidden potential, such as foundries and private manufacturers.